singularityhub/singularity-python/README.md

 For more details, and a walkthrough with sample data, please see [examples/package_image](examples/package_image)

-#### Calculate similarity of packages

-I am currently developing methods and visualizations to calculate similarity of packages, meaning similarity of Singularity image based on the guts inside.
-For an example, see [examples/calculate_similarity](examples/calculate_similarity) and for an example of a full pipeline (to run in parallel on a cluster) see [here](https://github.com/vsoch/singularity-tools/tree/master/similarity).

 #### View the inside of a container or package

 What's inside that container?
 Right now, the main way to answer this question is to do some equivalent of ssh. shub provides a command line function for rendering a view to (immediately) show the contents of an image (folders and files) in your web browser: